Why We Don't Hear Each Other

 There's a simple reason we often take things the wrong way.

-In your relationships—with friends, family, coworkers, or especially romantic partners—how often do you seem to say (or hear): "You took what I said the wrong way!"; "You didn't understand me!"; or, "Why can't you see it from my point of view?"
+In your relationships—with friends, family, coworkers, or especially romantic partners—how often do you seem to say (or hear): "You took what I said the wrong way!"
+"You didn't understand me!"
+"Why can't you see it from my point of view?"

 Philosophers have long recognized that language is inherently vague, being an imperfect representation of thoughts and ideas.
-We only scratch the surface by saying that words themselves have different meanings, and that the order in which we put them together into sentences, and the connections we form between them, add more layers of meaning, which are often ambiguous themselves.
-To make things worse, sentences are often incomplete—not grammatically, but in terms of ideas.
-In other words, we usually take some knowledge about what we are talking about for granted.
+We only scratch the surface by saying that words themselves have different meanings and that the order in which we put them together into sentences, and the connections we form between them, add more layers of meaning.
+These are often ambiguous.
+To make things worse, sentences are often incomplete, not grammatically, but in terms of ideas.
+We usually take some knowledge, about what we are discussing, for granted.
 And that shared or assumed background information is often cultural—every geographical area or ethnic community has its own slang and shorthand that bewilders newcomers or outsiders—introducing cultural differences in sentence structure, intonation, and tone.

 Sure, you've lived, you've loved, all that.
 Nonetheless, each of us has had different experiences, been exposed to different ideas, been hurt in different ways—and learned different things from all of it.
 Every time you say something, it's based on everything you have lived—and it's the same for everyone else.
 When we hear somebody say something absurd, we might ask, "How could he say that?"
 But to truly understand why, as well as what was said, it helps to consider his background; once we try to understand him as a person, we can try to understand what he has said.